Bangime language documentation and description

 |Funding Body||National Science Foundation|

 |Landing Page Handle||http://hdl.handle.net/2196/08ac4df5-524c-4d8c-9252-752c04567644|

-This deposit provides a description of aspects of the phonology, morphology, and morphosyntax of Bangime.
-Bangime is a language isolate spoken in the Dogon language speaking area of Central Eastern Mali.
+This collection provides a description of aspects of the phonology, morphology, and morphosyntax of Bangime.
+Bangime is a language isolate spoken in the Dogon language-speaking area of Central Eastern Mali.
 Although the Bangande, the speakers of Bangime, self-identify with the Dogon, their language bears practically no resemblance to the surrounding Dogon languages.

 Acknowledgement and citation

 Users of any part of the collection should acknowledge Abbie Hantgan as the data collector and researcher.
 Users should also acknowledge as funders of the project the Indiana University College of Arts and Sciences, the National Science Foundation and the US Department of Education.

 Individual speakers whose words and/or images are used should be acknowledged by name.
 Any other contributor who has collected, transcribed or translated the data or was involved in any other way should be acknowledged by name.
 All information on contributors is available in the metadata.